 We’ll do just that – objectively highlight the pros and cons of each, the biggest use cases for each, and provide audiobook industry insight about when abridged and unabridged versions are most used.

 It’s believed that abridged audiobooks had their time to shine near the beginning of the audiobook boom (late 90s and early 2000s) because producers thought their listeners wouldn’t stick around for 10+ hours of narration.
 Therefore, the majority of the audiobooks were first offered in an abridged format, then in an unabridged format, just in case there were some listeners who were seeking out the full version.
 It didn’t become apparent that unabridged versions were what the vast majority of audiences wanted until many years into the growth of audiobook popularity.

 In recent years, the audiobook industry has seen an overall decline in the distribution of abridged audiobooks.
 Orca Book Publishers’ Ebook and Audiobook Manager, Shari Nakagawa, told us that they no longer produce abridged audiobooks and that “the industry is now asking for unabridged books almost exclusively.”

-– Shari Nakagawa, Ebook and Audiobook Manager, Orca Book Publishers
+“the [audiobook] industry is now asking for unabridged books almost exclusively“– Shari Nakagawa, Ebook and Audiobook Manager, Orca Book Publishers

 However, that’s not to say that abridged audiobooks no longer have a place in the industry.
 Abridged audiobooks exist for the purpose of quickening the listening time for the audience.
 With the average unabridged audiobook length typically being around 10 hours (depending on genre, word count, pacing, and many other factors), and because the abridgement process can reduce a book size anywhere from 30% to 75%, the listening time can be dramatically reduced.